mothur/mothur.github.io/_wiki/rarefaction.md

 $$S_{50} = 84 - 75\left(0.4898 \right) - 6 \left(0.2373 \right) - 1 \left(0.1137 \right) - 2 \left(0.0539 \right) = 45.620$$

-Although this closed form solution exists, it is actually very slow compared to averaging across a large number of randomized collector\'s curves.
+Although this closed form solution exists, it is actually very slow compared to averaging across a large number of randomized collector's curves.
 The following table compares the output based on the formula and using 1,000 permutations using mothur: